Niravanaa/SOEN357-MiniProject/_posts/2025-02-23-design-process.md

     title: "Notifications, Main Menu, and Personal/Family Management Frames"
 ---

-In a world where our phones remind us to drink water, count our steps, and (hopefully) get enough sleep, we set out to design the ultimate Super Health Companion—a mobile app that does all that and more, without being a nagging robot.
+In a world where our phones remind us to drink water, count our steps, and (hopefully) get enough sleep, I set out to design the ultimate Super Health Companion—a mobile app that does all that and more, without being a nagging robot.

-This blog post takes you through our UX design adventure, from user research and personas to wireframes and interactive prototypes.
-We navigated the seven core principles of UI/UX, embraced the Diamond of Design, and tackled challenges like mastering Figma, sketching out user journeys, and deciphering scholarly research without getting lost in a sea of PDFs.
+This blog post takes you through my UX design adventure, from user research and personas to wireframes and interactive prototypes.
+I navigated the seven core principles of UI/UX, embraced the Diamond of Design, and tackled challenges like mastering Figma, sketching out user journeys, and deciphering scholarly research without getting lost in a sea of PDFs.

 Was it a smooth ride?
 Not exactly.
 But just like good health habits, great design is all about iteration, learning, and a little bit of trial and error.
 Ready to dive in?
 Let’s go!